Nuts-Bolts-FRC-7528/2019robotcode/README.md

 # 2019robotcode

-This repository consists of FRC 7528's code for our 2019 robot, x.
-X's code is written in Java and is based off of the WPILib framework.
+This repository consists of FRC 7528's code for our 2019 robot.
+Our code is written in Java and is based off of the WPILib framework.
 It was written using IntelliJ IDEA and VSCode.
 This README file explains setup instructions, a breakdown of what each package does, as well as acknowledgments.

 **Also See:** The repository [2019Vision](https://github.com/Uberlyuber/2019Vision), which contains the source code ran on our vision coprocessor.
 It was successfully able to track the hatch and the cargo.